FK Željezničar Sarajevo: Pre-independence (1921–1992)

 Željezničar was formed by a group of railway workers.
 During the early 20th century, there were several football clubs in Sarajevo.
-They were rich and usually backed by various organizations, most of them on an ethnic basis: Bosniaks, Serbs, Bosnian Croats, Bosnian Jews, unlike Željezničar.
+They were rich and usually backed by various organizations, most of them on an ethnic basis: Bosnian Muslims, Bosnian Serbs, Bosnian Croats, Bosnian Jews, unlike Željezničar.
 Since it was a financially poor club, they used to organize dance nights and all the profits made were later used to buy shoes and balls.

 Financial problems were not the only ones.
 The club's embrace of members of all ethnic backgrounds was seen as a threat by many at the time, so Željezničar was suppressed in various ways.
 Despite that, the club managed to survive, and even beat wealthier clubs.
-The first official match, a friendly, was played at Kovačići, a Sarajevo settlement, on 17 September 1921 against SAŠK Napredak which resulted in 1–5 defeat.
-The next day another game was played, a 1–2 loss vs Sarajevski ŠK.
+The first official match, a friendly, was played at Kovačići, a Sarajevo settlement, on 17 September 1921 against SAŠK Napredak which resulted in a 5–1 defeat.
+The next day another game was played, a 2–1 loss against Sarajevski ŠK.

 In 1941, World War II came to Sarajevo, and all football activity was stopped.
 Many footballers were members of the resistance troops, and some of them were killed.
 After the war, Željo was reborn, and in 1946, it won the Bosnian Republic championship which was one of the 7 regional leagues formed in order to provide participants to the restored Yugoslav championship starting next season.
 As winners, Željezničar became one of the Bosnian representatives in the Yugoslav top-flight.
 Soon after, the Sarajevo citizens formed a new club called FK Sarajevo, the club that has remained a major annoyance to Željezničar's fans (known as The Maniacs) until today.
 That had an influence on the club, so it needed several years to come back to the first division.
 For most of the time, Željezničar played in the top level.
 It was relegated four times (the last time in the 1976–77 season), but every time (except the first time in 1947) it returned quickly.